-Watching all this from the dark side of the moon are the people of the Lunar Kingdom, a thriving space colony who separated from the Earth Federation and became independent.
+Watching all this from the moon are the people of the Lunar Kingdom, a thriving space colony who separated from the Earth Federation generations ago and became independent.
 Some forces within the royal court are moving to conquer the Earth and colonies, and will use two machines, as powerful as any Super Robot, and sharing traits with the Devil Gundam, to do so.

 At the center of these two worlds are two individuals whose destinies will draw the worlds together through the power to cross between them, and decide the fate of not just those Earths, but all realities...

 This is the tale of the twin robot wars.